cylc/cylc-doc/src/user-guide/writing-suites/external-triggers.rst

 - contain *only* keys which are
   `valid <https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html>`_ as environment variable names.

-See :ref:`Built-in Suite State Triggers` for an example of one such ``results`` dictionary and how it gets processed by the suite.
+See :ref:`Built-in Workflow State Triggers` for an example of one such ``results`` dictionary and how it gets processed by the suite.

 The :term:`scheduler` manages trigger functions as follows: